andrewfstratton/quando/README.md

 ## To Deploy in Windows - tested with Windows 10 Pro

-Prerequisites: Firefox, Node JS, git for windows install (https://gitforwindows.org/)
+Prerequisites: Chrome browser, Node JS, git for windows install (https://gitforwindows.org/)